JohnEdChristensen/lyra/README.md

-# Lyre
+# Lyra
-Lyre is a a simulation of a wave on a string.
+Lyra is a a simulation of a wave on a string.
 Waves on strings are what makes a guitar guitar (or a lyre ly?).

-It runs anywere in a web browser: [lyre](https://johnedchristensen.github.io/lyre/).
+It runs anywere in a web browser: [lyra](https://johnedchristensen.github.io/lyra/).

 Optionally, it can be compiled to run as a native desktop application for Windows, MacOS and Linux.